Department of Public Works

 Recycling & Garbage Collection

-Recycling and Garbage Collection are provided via contracts with Recycle Track Systems
+Garbage Collection is provided via contracts with Recycle Track Systems.
+For questions about garbage collection, please call 1-833-663-6787.

 Electronic Waste includes discarded, obsolete, broken, electrical or electronic devices, including computers, TVs, notebooks, cell phones and other electronic devices, often containing hazardous material not suitable for regular disposal methods.
 NO appliances, batteries, wires or vacuums.
 Electronic waste may be dropped off at the DPW garage during the following hours: